Neuroblastoma is a malignant (cancerous) tumor

 Other tests include:

 In certain cases, surgery alone is enough.
 Often, though, other therapies are needed.
-Anticancer medications (chemotherapy
+Anticancer medicines (chemotherapy

 ) may be recommended if the tumor has spread.
 Radiation therapy